open-policy-agent/opa/docs/content/docs/guides-kubernetes-admission-control.md

 OPA was designed to write policies over arbitrary JSON/YAML.
 It does NOT have built-in concepts like pods, deployments, or services.
 OPA just sees the JSON/YAML sent by Kubernetes API server and allows you to write whatever policy you want to make a decision.
 You as the policy-author know the semantics--what that JSON/YAML represents.

-## 1. Your First Rule: Image Registry Safety
+## Example Policy: Image Registry Safety

 To get started, let's look at a common policy: ensure all images come from a trusted registry.